thekeytechnology/tkt-plugin/readme.md

     tk-tracking-opt-out

 Contact WPEngine support for the serverside setting, and also add the cookie name to the exclusion list in WP-Rocket.

+## Cache Google Fonts (BETA)

+Add

+    if (function_exists("tkInstallCacheGoogleFonts")) {
+       tkInstallCacheGoogleFonts();
+    }

+to functions.php

+This will fetch all files from fonts.googleapis.com and fonts.gstatic.com before they are added to the page via wp_enqueue_styles and replace the urls with local urls.
+Only tested with betheme locally

+## URL Parameter Tracking

+**Description**

+Enables tracking of traffic entering via URL with gclid (Adwords) or utm_source parameter.
+If someone enters teh site with one of those parameters set, a cookie (tk-upt) is set which stores any of the following (if present): gclid, any of the five utm_ parameters, campaign parameter.
+(The campaign parameter is stored in base64-decoded form.)
+The cookie stores only the most recent set of parameters.
+If someone enters via URL with gclid or utm_source parameters and already had a tk-upt cookie, it will be overwritten by the new one.

+**Setup**

+Add

+    if (function_exists("tkInstallUrlParamTracker")) {
+       tkInstallUrlParamTracker();
+    }

+to functions.php
+Note: This will also enable shortcodes for CF7 form elements and CF7 mail subject/body.

+This functionality includes the following shortcodes:

+    [tk-upt-cookie-value param="PARAM" return_content_if_no_param="<true | false>"]CONTENT[/tk-upt-cookie-value]
+    Returns the specified parameter's value preceded by CONTENT.
+    PARAM refers to the URL parameter stored in the tk-upt cookie.
+    If return_content_if_no_param is set, CONTENT is returned even if PARAM doesn't exist or is empty.

+    [tk-upt-cookie-cf7-input]
+    Generates hidden inputs for contact forms.
+Those inputs contain the parameter values stored in the tk-upt cookie.
+Placing it in a CF7 form also enables the following mail tags:
+    [tk-upt-traffic-source] (Outputs "Adwords" if gclid is set, utm_source value is set, "organisch" otherwise.)
+    [tk-upt-gclid]
+    [tk-upt-utm_source]
+    [tk-upt-utm_medium]
+    [tk-upt-utm_campaign]
+    [tk-upt-utm_term]
+    [tk-upt-utm_content]
+    [tk-upt-campaign]

+    All output of those shortcodes is filtered through wp_kses.

 ## Shortcodes